A topic from the subject of Chromatography in Chemistry.

 • Chromatography separates solutes by distributing them between two phases: a stationary phase and a mobile phase.

-• Partition chromatography separates solutes based on their relative solubility in two immiscible liquids.
+• Partition Chromatography: Separates solutes based on their relative solubility in two immiscible liquids (one liquid is the stationary phase, the other is the mobile phase).

-• Adsorption chromatography separates solutes based on their relative affinity for a solid surface.
+• Adsorption Chromatography: Separates solutes based on their relative affinity for a solid surface (the stationary phase).
+The solutes adsorb onto the surface of the stationary phase to varying degrees.

-• Ion-exchange chromatography separates solutes based on their ionic charge.
+• Ion-exchange Chromatography: Separates solutes based on their ionic charge.
+The stationary phase contains charged groups that interact with oppositely charged solutes.

-Chromatography is a powerful technique that can be used to separate a wide variety of solutes.
-It is a versatile technique that can be used for both analytical and preparative purposes.
+Chromatography is a powerful technique that can be used to separate a wide variety of solutes, from small molecules to large biomolecules.
+It is a versatile technique used for both analytical (qualitative and quantitative analysis of mixtures) and preparative (isolation and purification of individual components) purposes.

 Thin-Layer Chromatography (TLC)